 And then God said to him, “Abraham, because you have done this, you have not withheld your only child, I know how much you love me.
-I know how much you are at awe and honour me.
-And, for this reason, if you look at the stars in the sky, and the sand on the sea, your descendants will be more numerous than either and, some day, the whole world, all the nations of the world, will bless themselves in your name, because you have not withheld your only son.”
+I know how much you are in awe and honour me.
+And, for this reason, if you look at the stars in the sky, and the sand on the sea, your descendants will be more numerous than either, and some day, the whole world, all the nations of the world, will bless themselves in your name, because you have not withheld your only son.”

 And what this story was telling, as the Jewish teachers taught consistently from this moment on, that every life is sacred, that no life should be taken, even for the sake of worshipping God, and especially for the sake of worshipping God.

 We live in a time when many nations and tribes give rise to people who say, “I am doing these things in God’s name,” and destroying children and people and families, and looking maybe to Heaven’s blessings for it.